 With information moving so quickly and everyone having so much data on both sides of the equation, having the salary discussion earlier rather than later often makes sense.
 Fifteen or 20 years ago, you would never talk about compensation in an interview, but instead would wait for the offer letter.
-Today the process has sped up considerably because of all the available data on candidates and the amount of formal and informal background checks that can be done.
+Today the process has sped up considerably because of all the available data and the amount of formal and informal background checking that can be done.
 In this environment, getting the salary expectations out in the open as soon as possible can benefit both sides.

 It Saves Time